Urobotos/Arduino-USB-RGB-LED-Controller/README.md

 - **Install Adafruit Neopixel Library to the IDE:**
   - In the left column, click on the 📓 library icon,
-  - Type neopixel to search field and search for: `Adafruit NeoPixel (from Adafruit)`
+  - Type `neopixel` in the search field and search for: `Adafruit NeoPixel (from Adafruit)` ➜ And click the install button